Nicotine Pouch Strength Chart: 776 Cans Mapped by mg

 Switching from Cigarettes?
 Strength Matching Guide

-Nicotine pouches absorb through the gum, not the lungs — so the experience differs from smoking.
-This guide maps your current habit to a recommended pouch strength.
+Nicotine pouches absorb through the gum, not the lungs, so the experience differs from smoking.
+This table is a cautious orientation guide for adult users.

 | Current Habit | Recommended Strength | Why |